I F P: Season 14

 IFP Season 14 introduced new elements, including the Mono Act category under the Performing Arts Challenge and the transformation of its 7-day challenges into 50-hour formats.
 The two-day festival, held on October 12–13, 2024, in Mumbai, attracted an audience of over 15,310 attendees.

 A key highlight of the season was the attendance of renowned Hollywood actor and filmmaker Joseph Gordon-Levitt, who made his first visit to India to participate as a speaker.
-The event featured engaging and insightful sessions from prominent personalities, including Naseeruddin Shah, Vidhu Vinod Chopra, Ram Madhvani, Prasoon Pandey, Taapsee Pannu, Kabir Khan, Shoojit Sircar, Aditi Rao Hydari, Kartik Aaryan, Sharvari, Ranveer Brar, Rob, Devdutt Pattanaik, Vikas Swarup, Chaitanya Tamhane, Mansi Ugale, Mayank Shekhar, Sasha Jairam, Avanti Nagral, and Yashraj, among others.
+The event featured sessions from prominent personalities, including Naseeruddin Shah, Vidhu Vinod Chopra, Ram Madhvani, Prasoon Pandey, Taapsee Pannu, Kabir Khan, Shoojit Sircar, Aditi Rao Hydari, Kartik Aaryan, Sharvari, Ranveer Brar, Rob, Devdutt Pattanaik, Vikas Swarup, Chaitanya Tamhane, Mansi Ugale, Mayank Shekhar, Sasha Jairam, Avanti Nagral, and Yashraj, among others.

 In collaboration with Intel, IFP achieved a Guinness World Record for "The most number of AI-generated images uploaded to a bespoke website in one hour."
 The 14th season was supported by major sponsors, including Intel, ITC Bingo, Royal Stag, Jameson, and Sennheiser.

+Season 15 (2025)

+In 2025, IFP marked its fifteenth season with its annual 50 Hour Creative Challenges followed by the IFP Festival.
+The Season 15 festival was held on 29–30 November 2025 at Mehboob Studios, Mumbai, featuring sessions, workshops, discussions and live performances across multiple creative domains under the festival theme of Creativity × Culture.

+As part of Season 15, IFP conducted a series of time-bound challenges across categories including filmmaking, music, photography, writing, design and performing arts, scheduled between September and October 2025.
+The 50 Hour Filmmaking Challenge ran from 10–12 October 2025.

+For Season 15, IFP listed AllEvents as its Event Marketing Partner.